Bayesian estimation of nonlinear Hawkes process: Main results

 \section{Main results}

-In this section, we state our most important results on the posterior distributions on the parameter $f$ and on the connectivity graph $\delta$, leading respectively to convergence rates and consistency of some Bayesian estimators.
+In this section, we state our most important results on the posterior distribution on the parameter $f$ and the restriction on the connectivity graph $\delta$, leading respectively to convergence rates and consistency of some Bayesian nonparametric estimators.